varabyte/kobweb/README.md

 One approach would be to own the entire rendering pipeline, ditching html / css entirely and targeting a full page canvas or something.
 However, this limits the ability for robots to crawl and index your site, which is a major drawback.
-It also means that debugging in a browser would be a rough experience, as the browser's developer tools would be limited in the insights it could provide to your site.
+It also means that debugging in a browser would be a rough experience, as the browser's developer tools would be limited in the insights it could provide for your site.
 It would also prevent a developer from making use of the rich ecosystem of Javascript libraries out there that modify the DOM tree themselves.

 For now, I am making a bet that the best way forward is to embrace the web, sticking to html / css, but providing a